-U.S. Fixed Income, Global Fixed Income and Cash Equivalents and Synthetic CashThe market values of marketable debt securities, cash equivalents and derivatives are primarily based on quoted market prices.
-As of June 30, 2015, market value of cash equivalents was \$524,000.
+U.S. Fixed Income, Global Fixed Income and Cash Equivalents and Synthetic CashThe market values of marketable debt securities, and cash equivalents are primarily based on quoted market prices.
+As of June 30, 2016, market value of cash equivalents was \$137 million.